-Standard: Registered assessor and registered external assurer.
+Standard: registered assessor and registered external assurer.

-Assessors who ensure apprentices meet the registration requirements of RSciTech.
-They assess an apprenticeship against the Science Council criteria for RSciTech.
+Assessors who ensure apprentices meet the registration requirements of EngTech / RSciTech.
+They assess an apprenticeship against the requirements of UK spec for EngTech or the Science Council criteria for RSciTech.

 Standard: If an assessor is performing a professional registration assessment then they only need to meet the Professional Institute's assessor requirements.
 If a Professional Institute's assessor is also performing an end assessment then they must also be a registered assessor.